 How to survive your first week in Australia with a Working Holiday Visa

 1. Things to prepare back home before your Working Holiday Visa

 First of all, don’t forget you actually need to get a Working Holiday Visa if you want to work in Australia.
-Go here if you’d like to apply for one or if you like more information about it.

 Some additions to our previous article that you can already arrange back home; get your Medicare Card form ready so you can immediately bring it to the Medicare Service Centre.
 A Medicare Card is required for visiting doctors, seeking treatment in a hospital or when you need certain prescriptions at a Pharmacist.
 The Australian Government has arrangements with The Netherlands, The United Kingdom, New Zealand, Ireland, Sweden, Finland, Italy, Belgium, Malta, Slovenia and Norway for this.
 When you go to the Medicare Service Centre you need the following information with you:

 - Your passport.

 - The information from your new bankaccount in Australia.

 - If you have a health insurance card, take it with you.